 Top five places to see the incredible wildlife of Alaska

-The BBC’s latest wildlife documentary series has caused some excitement here at A&K. If you haven’t seen it yet, Wild Alaska features the spectacular annual salmon migration through America’s largest state.
-Following along are the animals that depend on it as a rich source of food.
+One of the core, annual wonders in Alaska is the spectacular salmon migration through the state.
+Following along are the magnificent animals that depend on the fish as a rich source of food.

-From walrus and orca whale feeding off the frozen coast, to packs of wolf and giant brown bear vying for the best fishing positions, this three-part series captures the dramatic trials and challenges of Alaska’s resident creatures through stunning, high-definition footage.
+From walrus and orca whale feeding off the frozen coast, to packs of wolf and giant brown bear vying for the best fishing positions, visiting this state can expose you to the dramatic trials and challenges of its resident wildlife.

-We’ve been inspired by Wild Alaska to create a list of our top five places to watch wildlife in the far reaches of America’s north.
+Inspired by Alaska’s natural phenomena, we’ve created a list of our top five places to watch wildlife in the far reaches of America’s north.

 1. Denali National Park, Alaska